fpereiro/backendlore/readme.md

 I usually just use `GET` and `POST` methods when interchanging JSON.
 Often, `PUT` and `PATCH` can be dealt with almost the same code as `POST`.

 When retrieving data (`GET`), the query (request payload) cannot be larger than 2048 characters.
-In these cases, I send the queries through `POST`.
+In cases where this is not enough, I send the queries through `POST`.
 Since `POST` requests can be cached with the right response headers, this entails no performance issue.

 With apologies to the Church of [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)!

+## Caching

+I use [ETags](https://en.wikipedia.org/wiki/HTTP_ETag); to compute this cache header, I use the actual response body if it is JSON; and the modification time and file size in the case of a static file.
+Avoiding dates in caching has made my code and debugging much much simpler.

 ## Testing